WarMechanic/AItheric-Magic/README.md

   > Universal system that gives plausibility to human spellcasters, viscious monsters, and wonderful items.
 Allows for a consistent scale and detailed spectacle with less AI jargon.

 - **No teleportation.**
-  > Currently a Basilisk feature: Instantly traversal is impossible, but you can get close by using intradimensional shortcuts.
+  > Currently a Basilisk feature: Instant traversal is impossible, but you can get close by using intradimensional shortcuts.
 And theres also what lurks beyond, if you're interested in that.

 - **Visceral imagery over damage numbers.**
   > Mana as a concept has been entirely rebuked, and replaced with metabolic spellcasting.
 Damage numbers dropped in favour of brutal fight choreography - this system encourages fast paced combat scenes about wrestling for control.